Zero-Fork-Storage/Nintendo_Switch_Online_API_Bridge/README.md

 ## What is it?

-Nintendo Switch Online API Bridge is a simple wrapper for the Nintendo Switch Online API.
+Nintendo Switch Online API Bridge is a simple wrapper.
 It allows you to easily access the API and get the data you need.

 ## Installation